10DLC Registration

 What is 10DLC?

-10 DLC allows businesses to send sanctioned A2P (Application to Person) messaging traffic over local phone numbers, also known as “long codes”.
+10 DLC allows businesses to send approved A2P (Application to Person) messaging traffic over local phone numbers, also known as “long codes”.
 Messages sent through DailyStory are considered A2P messaging.

 Do I need to register for 10DLC?